xuyuji9000/unified-web-app-development-process/Unified-Web-App-Development-Process.md

 ## Purpose

-As a coordinate specification of evolving a Unified Web App Development Process.
+Leverage contributors' learning experience to formulate a Unified Web App Development Process(UWADP) to improve understanding of software engineering in web app development.

 ## Menu